Florida Court Records

 Florida Marriage Records

 Florida marriage records provide information on legal unions in the state.
-Such records are maintained by state and county agencies.
-Some of the general information that may be found in a marriage record include:
+These records are typically maintained by state and county agencies as part of Florida family court records.
+The information typically contained within Florida marriage records includes, but is not limited to:

-• Full name of both parties in the married
+- Full names of both parties in the marriage (bride and groom)

 Florida residents can obtain different marriage records, including commemorative marriage certificates, marriage certificates, and marriage licenses.
-But, although marriage certificates and marriage licenses are records, the two aren't the same.
+However, although marriage certificates and marriage licenses are records, they aren’t the same.

 Marriage certificates are official statements that attest to the legality of a marriage.
 Essentially, they serve as proof that two people are married.
 Marriage certificates are used for a variety of reasons.
 For instance, couples often require certified copies of a marriage record when applying for spousal benefits.
+A certified copy of a marriage certificate can be requested from the Florida Department of Health or the county clerk's office, and it serves as an official, legally recognized document.
 Certificates may also be necessary when changing a name, filing taxes, or applying for a loan.

 Note: Florida issues different marriage certificates, one of which is an optional commemorative certificate signed by the Governor and the State Registrar of the Bureau of Vital Statistics.
 However, this certificate cannot be used for official purposes.

 A Florida license is an official permit issued to couples who wish to marry.
-It allows couples to marry anywhere within the state (even if it's outside the originating county).
-To obtain a marriage license, couples must meet the state's requirements, namely:
+It authorizes the intended marriage between the applicants, allowing them to proceed with the ceremony.
+It also allows couples to marry anywhere within the state (even outside the originating county).
+To obtain a marriage license, couples are generally required to meet the state’s requirements, which are as follows:

 Once issued, licenses generally have a 72-hour waiting period before becoming effective.
-The license remains valid for 60 days, during which the couple must have a marriage ceremony.
-If a ceremony isn't performed before the expiration of the period, the couple will need to get a new one.
+The license typically remains valid for 60 days, during which the couple is required to have a marriage ceremony.
+If a ceremony isn’t performed before the expiration of the period, the couple will need to get a new one.

 Are Florida Marriage Records Public?

-Marriage records fall under the umbrella of public records in Florida.
+Marriage records are public records in Florida.
 Anyone can obtain public marriage information by requesting it from the Florida Department of Health.
-The DOH maintains records of marriages registered across the state from 1927 to date.
+The DOH maintains records of marriages registered across the state since 1927.
 However, issued certificates only contain abstract information recorded from the marriage licenses.
-To obtain copies of a marriage record, requesters will need to provide some information about themselves and the married couple and pay the appropriate fee.
+To obtain copies of a marriage record, requesters must provide information about themselves and the married couple and pay the appropriate fee.
+In cases where both spouses are deceased, requesters may need to provide death certificates for both parties along with their application.

 How to Find Marriage Records in Florida

-You must submit a completed application form providing details linked to the marriage to obtain marriage records.
+To obtain marriage records, you must submit a completed application form providing details related to the marriage.
 Some of these include:

-• Full name of both parties in the marriage (before marriage)
+- Full names of both parties in the marriage (before marriage)

-You'll also need to provide details about yourself, such as your full name, mailing address, relationship with the married couple, and phone number.
-You can submit your application in person or via mail to the department.
+You’ll also need to provide details about yourself, such as your full name, mailing address, relationship with the married couple, and phone number.
+You can submit your application to the department in person or via mail.
+If you cannot visit in person, you can mail your completed application form and payment to the Bureau of Vital Statistics.
 To submit a request for marriage records in person, visit the lobby of the department office at:

 217 N Pearl Street,